Wini Heatley

 Winonah Grace Heatley (/en/ win-OH-nə; born 18 June 2001) is an Australian professional soccer player who plays as a defender or defensive midfielder for Serie A Femminile club AS Roma and for the Australia national team.

-She has previously played for Brisbane Roar in the A-League Women, for Växjö DFF in the Damallsvenskan and for FC Nordsjælland in the Kvindeliga.
+She has previously played for Brisbane Roar in the A-League Women, for Växjö DFF in the Damallsvenskan and for FC Nordsjælland in the A-Liga.

 Early life

-Heatley was born in 2001 in Port Douglas, Queensland and played for Douglas Dragons F.C. and Marlin Coast Rangers F.C. as a junior before moving to Brisbane at the age of 15 to pursue a career in football.
+Heatley was born in 2001 in Cairns, Queensland.
+She grew up in nearby Port Douglas, where she played for Douglas Dragons F.C. and Marlin Coast Rangers F.C. as a junior before moving to Brisbane at the age of 15 to pursue a career in football.

 Club career

 Brisbane Roar

 On 16 February 2020, Heatley made her professional debut for the W-League (later known as A-League Women) team Brisbane Roar, in a match against Perth Glory.
 She entered the game as a half-time substitute.

 Heatley became a part of the side in the 2020–21 W-League season where she made 13 appearances and scored 1 goal, with a total of 1151 minutes.